 'Rotten rock': Climate change altering the face of Canadian mountaineering

+The Abbot Pass hut stood for decades in a rugged col between two iconic peaks, overlooking the limpid turquoise of Banff National Park's Lake Louise — a destination for alpinists from around the world until the ground melted beneath it and forced its closure.
 The Abbot Pass Refuge Cabin is shown in this undated handout photo.
-(THE CANADIAN PRESS/HO - Parks Canada)
+THE CANADIAN PRESS/HO - Parks Canada

 The Abbot Pass hut stood for decades in a rugged saddle between two iconic peaks, overlooking the limpid turquoise of Banff National Park's Lake Louise — a destination for alpinists from around the world until the ground melted beneath it and forced its closure.